wp732/ssc_assignment_1/docs/assignment5_readme.txt

 # x64 runner.

 # Once the container is launched, the test job steps that follow clone the repo into
-# the contianer and then run the requisite verifiaction tools are per the assignment
+# the container and then run the requisite verification tools are per the assignment
 # rubric.
 The step called "Add missing import packages" runs a script of similar name
 # whose job is to run a poetry add -D for any source project under packages directory
 # in order to ensure that packages for imports in those package level pyproject.toml
 # files get installed prior to running tools like pytest which will fail to execute
-# tests properly if those import dependecy packages are not installed prior to testing.
+# tests properly if those import dependency packages are not installed prior to testing.

+# Note that the requirements for Part 1 of this assignment were to trigger CI on a
+# push to main branch.
+During development of Part 1 I did all the work on a
+# feature branch called testci as I did not want to pollute the main branch with a
+# ton of commits.
+Once I was done testing to completion on testci branch I merged it
+# all to main but then in order to test the push to main I needed to temporarily
+# disable the main branch protection ruleset that was in place.